-After passing a small, abandoned stone building to the right, you’ll come to another intersection.
+After passing a small, abandoned stone building on the right, you’ll come to another intersection.
 Here, you should bear right, once more joining the white-blazed Castle Loop.

 Follow the white and blue-on-white-blazed gravel road that runs close to the shore along the northern end of the lake, passing a viewpoint over the lake from a rock ledge on the right.
 Soon, you'll pass a private residence on a ledge to the left.
 At the end of the lake, a triple blue-on-white blaze marks the end of the Ramapo Lake Loop.
-Continue ahead to a T-intersection with street signs, proceed through a gap in the guardrail, and continue along the black-square-on-blue-blazed Ramapo Lake Spur, retracing your steps back to the parking area where the hike began.
+Continue ahead to a T-intersection with street signs, proceed through a gap in the guardrail at a sign for the Castle Loop Trail and the Ramapo Lake Spur Trail, and continue along the black-square-on-blue-blazed Ramapo Lake Spur, retracing your steps back to the parking area where the hike began.